baopham/baopham.github.io/source/_posts/2012-03-21-abandoning-appengine.markdown

 ### Deploy to Heroku

-2 days to learn Rack, ERB templates, discover [disqus](http://disqus.com/), and many more interesting projects, finally... goodbye Google AppEngine and Django, I'm joining the Ruby and Rails community!
+2 days to learn Rack, ERB templates, discover [disqus](http://disqus.com/), and many more interesting projects, finally... goodbye Google AppEngine and Django, I'm joining the Ruby community!